Key takeaways

 - Use social media retargeting.

-- Be transparent about all costs (e.g., taxes, shipping) upfront.
+- Be transparent about all expenses (e.g., taxes, shipping costs) upfront.

 How to track it?